Category: 'Case Notes'

 whether this type of modification to capitalize past-due payments would have to comply with the stringent rules for open-ended HELOC (home-equity line of credit) agreements.

 The Fifth Circuit’s opinion can be read here.
 Its very brief certification order is here.
-And the case has now been docketed as FRANKIE SIMS, ET AL. v.
+And the case has now been docketed as FRANKIE SIMS, ON BEHALF OF HIMSELF AND ALL OTHERS SIMILARLY SITUATED; AND PATSY SIMS, ON BEHALF OF HERSELF AND ALL OTHERS SIMILARLY SITUATED v.
 CARRINGTON MORTGAGE SERVICES, L.L.C., No. 13-0638

 Hat tip: David Coale of 600camp, who also blogged about this earlier today.